FrankBot1000/iFoodTrackDashboard/README.md

 </figure>

 # A traditional macOS (i.e., Mac OSX) Cocoa/Interface Builder Project...
 The motivation for building a great nutrient tracker started with this older Objective-C/Cocoa project, written entirely without external frameworks/APIs.
-One of the first problems was parsing the many CSV food data files (when JSON was not yet available).
+One of the first problems was parsing the many CSV food data files (when JSON files were not yet available).
 Another was doing all the math for graphing the nutrient chart data.
 <br></br>